 ● Ensure that you have already backed up MBR system image (I usually use the third party software AOMEI Backupper to back up my files, for it is very convenient and it can keep data safe.)

-● Make sure that if your OS can work in UEFI motherboard and you have prepared a GPT disk to boot in UEFI.
+● Make sure that your OS can work in UEFI motherboard and you have prepared a GPT disk to boot in UEFI.

-Step3.
+Step 3.
 Then, select the destination to restore the MBR system to the GPT disk.

-Step4.
-There is another pop box to remind you that whether you are sure to do, click “Yes” and it will show as the following picture.
-If you are doing universal restore, it will be check at default.
-Click “Start Restore”.
+Step 4.
+There is another pop box to remind you that whether you are sure to do, click “Yes” and it will show the following picture.
+Confirm the information and click “Start Restore”.

-Step5.
-Finally, after the progress reaches 100% please click Finish to exit the operation, then you have already restored the MBR to GPT disk.
+Step 5.
+Finally, after the progress reaches 100%, please click "Finish" to exit the operation.
+Then you have already restored the MBR to GPT disk.